The areas of SEND provided for:

 How students with SEND are enabled to engage in activities available to pupils who do not have SEND:

 We endeavour to ensure that all pupils, regardless of their needs, have full access to the activities of our service.
-If any pupil has needs which are additional to/different from those of their peers, we create and implement a PSDS to assist them in integrating fully.
-The class teacher and SEND team monitor and review IEPs on a regular basis.
-Parents are invited to contribute to IEPs.
+If any pupil has needs which are additional to/different from those of their peers, we create and implement a PSDs to assist them in integrating fully.
+The class teacher and SEND team monitor and review PSDs on a regular basis.
+Parents are invited to contribute to their child’s PSD.

 Support for improving emotional and social development: